changsongl/changsongl/README.md

 ## 👋 Changsong Li

-- 📝 I'm a SRE on the Could native team.
+- 📝 I'm a SDE on the Could native team.
 - 🚀 I'm experenced at Micro-service and Golang.
 - 😊 Contributing to Beego Project and studying Database.
 - :sparkles: My personal project - delay queue.
 Star if you like it.
 Thx.